 Tuesday, November 14, 2017

-At Mass this morning, I noticed that the shadow of some palm branches on a wall were absolutely still and I realized that none of us on earth could sense that we are moving through space.
+At Mass this morning, I noticed that the shadows of some palm branches cast on a wall by a ceiling spotlight were absolutely still and I realized that none of us on earth could sense that we are moving through space.
 How fast are we actually moving?
 We know that the earth rotates about its own axis once every 24 hours or so and is approximately 8,000 miles in diameter.
 About the axis, those who live on the equator whirl through space at roughly 1,000 miles an hour.
 Then the earth itself revolves around the sun once a year.
 Knowing how far we are from the sun, we can calculate that the earth is whirling through space at, get this, 67,000 miles per hour.
 Plus the fact that our solar system itself is whirling around the center of its galaxy at 490,000 miles per hour!
 I'll stop right here, ignoring any motion of the galaxy.
 This is like the fact that we do not physically sense the presence of God, yet he is all around us, watches over us, and knows what's in our hearts.

 In today's Gospel reading from Luke 17, Jesus taught the proper attitude of a servant.
 He said to his disciples, " When you have done all you have been commanded, say, 'We are unprofitable servants; we have done what we were obliged to do.'"
 This is what Jesus meant by "deny yourself."
 This is living for God alone.
 There is certainly no glamour associated with the role of being a disciple, but your reward will be freedom in this life and exaltation by God in the next.